Steve Lukather: Side projects

-When not working with Toto, Lukather has participated in numerous side projects including playing with jazz fusion band Los Lobotomys and with other session musicians, and touring with Larry Carlton, Joe Satriani, Steve Vai, and others.
+When not working with Toto, Lukather has participated in numerous side projects, including playing with jazz fusion band Los Lobotomys and with other session musicians, and touring with Larry Carlton, Joe Satriani, Steve Vai, and others.

-Lukather was a long-time member of the band Los Lobotomys, a collaboration of session musicians including jazz and be-bop player David "Creatchy" Garfield and Toto drummer Jeff Porcaro, replaced after his death by Simon Phillips, who also replaced Porcaro in Toto.
+Lukather was a long-time member of the band Los Lobotomys, a collaboration of session musicians including jazz and bebop player David "Creatchy" Garfield and Toto drummer Jeff Porcaro, replaced after his death by Simon Phillips, who also replaced Porcaro in Toto.
 Los Lobotomys formed in the mid-1980s and played regular shows in the Los Angeles area, often inviting whatever session musicians happened to be available and in the area.
 They recorded an album under the Los Lobotomys name in 1989, and the band was heavily involved in the recording of Lukather's Candyman.
 Los Lobotomys recorded a live album in 2004 comprising several tracks from Candyman and from the 1989 album.

 In 1998, Lukather received an invitation to tour Japan with fellow guitarist Larry Carlton after Japanese promoters requested that Carlton's annual tours each be different from the last.
 Lukather and Carlton exchanged some recorded material and decided that a collaboration would be interesting.
 Lukather was flattered by the invitation to tour with Carlton, citing him as his favorite guitarist.
 Lukather speaks highly of their stage efforts, although the two were admittedly outside their normal realm of work.
-He stated in an interview that "you can hear us having fun on the record—you can hear the smiles on our faces."
+He stated in an interview that "you can hear us having fun on the record—you can hear the smiles on our faces".
 After several shows, the duo realized that they should record their collaboration even if just for their own use.
 Guitarist and producer Steve Vai heard one of the subsequent recordings and expressed interest in releasing it under his Favored Nations label, also home to such artists as Eric Johnson and Dweezil Zappa.
 Vai and Lukather mixed and produced the recording, which is said to be a mixture of jazz, blues, and fusion music.
-The resulting album, No Substitutions: Live in Osaka, won a 2001 Grammy award for Best Pop Instrumental Album.
+The resulting album, No Substitutions: Live in Osaka, won a 2001 Grammy Award for Best Pop Instrumental Album.
 Album reviewers described Lukather as having a heavier style than Carlton.
 Lukather and Carlton later did an international tour in support of the album.